-Any legislation or rule that restricts the state initiative or referendum process must be subject to expedited judicial review.
+Any legislation or any rule by any state agency that restricts the state initiative or referendum process must be subject to expedited judicial review.
 The review must be considered an emergency matter of public concern, and be heard and determined with all convenient speed.
-The Washington state Constitution guarantees the people the right to initiative and referendum and any legislation or rule that frustrates the process or limits access to the process requires a constitutional amendment (and even with a state constitutional amendment, such policies likely violate the First Amendment and/or Fourteenth Amendment of the United States Constitution) and therefore must be rapidly subjected to judicial scrutiny to ensure the people's right to the initiative and referendum process is not impaired.
+The Washington state Constitution guarantees the people the right to initiative and referendum and any legislation or any rule by any state agency that frustrates the process or limits access to the process requires a constitutional amendment (and even with a state constitutional amendment, such policies likely violate the First Amendment and/or Fourteenth Amendment of the United States Constitution) and therefore must be rapidly subjected to judicial scrutiny to ensure the people's right to the initiative and referendum process is not impaired.